ezra-buckingham/biff-the-buffer/guides/basics.rst

     payload = badchars + "C" * (600-112-4-255)

 Crash the application using this buffer, and make a note of the address to which ESP points.
 This can change every time you crash the application, so get into the habit of copying it from the register each time.

+Keep in mind that bad bytes will affect their trailing neighbor so try only removing the first and then retrying.

 Use the mona compare command to reference the bytearray you generated, and the address to which ESP points: